-Entrance into the Bachelor of Arts with a major in Music requires that the student complete the Declaration of Major form and have the advisor sign it.
-The form is then brought to the Director's office for approval and forwarding to the Registrar.
-All students desiring admission into the Bachelor of Arts program must audition for the music faculty.
+Entrance into the Bachelor of Arts with a major in Music requires that the student complete the music application and an audition for the music faculty.
 Bachelor of Arts vocal candidates must present two memorized Art Songs or Arias, with at least one in a foreign language.
 An audition is required before Financial Aid has determined your Financial Aid package if applying for a music scholarship.
+Once approved for the Bachelor of Arts with a major in Music students must submit a Declaration of Major form and have the advisor sign it.
+The form is then brought to the Director's office for approval before delivering it to the Registrar.